AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Column_Presets.md

 ### Financial Data

-The `"financial"` preset allows to format values as financial data.
+The `"financial"` preset allows formatting values as financial data.

 In the following sample, both columns show the content of the custom `"budget"` data field – first one displays [values without formatting](#values), and in the second one they are formatted as financial data: